BigBlueW/Easy-Screen-Translator/README.md

 To close EST.exe, you can close it in `task manager` or enter `taskkill /IM EST.exe /F` in `win+R`.

-Or, you can double click on `EST.exe`, then it'll be closed.
+Or, you can double click on [EST.exe](readyToUseVersion/EST.exe), then it'll be closed.

 # Usage - sourceCode
 If you wanna do some change in [EST.py](sourceCode/EST.py),

-after that, you can do the pyinstaller command in the top of the .py file.
+after done, you can do the pyinstaller command in the top of the .py file.

 The route path in that command is not full. btw